FAQ’s

 Frequently Asked Swimming Lesson Questions

-What makes Manta Swim Academy different from other Survival Swim programs?
+What makes Manta Swim Academy different from other Swim School programs?

 What ages do you teach?